We chart the history of a Britsoft classic that remains a unique and uncopied experience to this dayâ?¦

 1994: Frontier Developments incorporated, starts development of Frontier First Encounters, the first Elite title for which David Braben is the sole copyright holder.
 Ian Bell challenges David Braben over the ownership of the Elite IPR.
 This eventually leads to litigation by David Braben against Ian Bell.

 1999: A new IPR ownership spat is initiated when David Braben challenges a website run by Ian Bell from which material from the original Elite can be downloaded for free.
-This is eventually resolved in 2000.
+The dispute remains unresolved.

 GAME INCEPTION AND GROWTH